brennanr7/Portfolio/README.md

 # Portfolio

-This Repository outlines different projects I've comleted.
-Enjoy : )
+This Repository outlines some of my favoite projects I've comleted this semester.
+Enjoy them on each different branch!